sparshk380/Fedora-Setup/README.md

-# Fedora setup
+# Fedora Linux setup

-This Fedora setup script simply automatically configure fedora linux for me.
+This Fedora setup script simply automatically configures Fedora linux for me.
 Feel free to make changes in it according to your requirements.